 There are over 1000 species world wide, 76 species in Europe and 28 species in Britain.
 The adults are usually cylindrical in shape with their head largely hidden.
 Most of them tunnel in wood, and many are considered pests.
 The Ptinidae (spider beetles) is sometimes included in the Anobiidae.

-Anobium punctatum, the furniture beetle, woodworm on the right.
+Anobium punctatum, the furniture beetle, woodworm above.
 This beetle is a pest in timber, buildings and furniture.
 It accounts for 80% of ALL insect damage to timber buildings in Britain.

 The adult is 2.5 - 5.0 mm long, chocolate brown in colour, however lighter and darker individuals are seen, and is covered with short golden hairs, but you need a hand lens to see these.
 The head cannot be seen from above as it is hidden by the hood-like prothorax with a high hump.